Romance linguistics: Articles

 The sentence "Men arrived today", however, (presumably) means "some specific men arrived today" rather than "men, as a general class, arrived today" (which would mean that there were no men before today).
 On the other hand, "I hate men" does mean "I hate men, as a general class" rather than "I hate some specific men".

-As in many other cases, French has developed the farthest from Latin in its use of articles.
-In French, nearly all nouns, singular and plural, must be accompanied by an article (either indefinite, definite, or partitive) or demonstrative pronoun.
+As in many other matters of historical linguistics, French has developed the farthest from Latin in its use of articles.
+In French, nearly all nouns, singular and plural, must be accompanied by an article (either indefinite, definite or partitive) or demonstrative pronoun.

 Due to pervasive sound changes in French, most nouns are pronounced identically in the singular and plural, and there is often heavy homophony between nouns and identically pronounced words of other classes.
 For example, all of the following are pronounced //sɛ̃//: sain "healthy"; saint "saint, holy"; sein "breast"; ceins "(you) tie around, gird"; ceint "(he) ties around, girds"; ceint "tied around, girded"; and the equivalent noun and adjective plural forms sains, saints, seins, ceints.
-The article helps identify the noun forms saint or sein, and distinguish singular from plural; likewise, the mandatory subject of verbs helps identify the verb ceint.
+The article helps identify the noun forms saint or sein and distinguish singular from plural; likewise, the mandatory subject of verbs helps identify the verb ceint.
 In more conservative Romance languages, neither articles nor subject pronouns are necessary, since all of the above words are pronounced differently.
-In Italian, for example, the equivalents are sano, santo, seno, cingi, cinge, cinto, sani, santi, seni, cinti, where all vowels and consonants are pronounced as written, and s /s/ and c /tʃ/ are clearly distinct from each other.
+In Italian, for example, the equivalents are sano, santo, seno, cingi, cinge, cinto, sani, santi, seni, cinti, where all vowels and consonants are pronounced as written, and s //s// and c //tʃ// are clearly distinct from each other.

-Latin, at least originally, had a three-way distinction among demonstrative pronouns distinguished by distal value: hic 'this', iste 'that (near you)', ille 'that (over there)', similar to the distinction that used to exist in English as "this" vs. "that" vs. "yon(der)".
+Latin, at least originally, had a three-way distinction among demonstrative pronouns distinguished by distal value: hic "this", iste "that (near you)", ille "that (over there)", similar to the distinction that used to exist in English as "this" vs. "that" vs. "yon(der)".
 In urban Latin of Rome, iste came to have a specifically derogatory meaning, but this innovation apparently did not reach the provinces and is not reflected in the modern Romance languages.
 A number of these languages still have such a three-way distinction, although hic has been lost and the other pronouns have shifted somewhat in meaning.
 For example, Spanish has este "this" vs. ese "that (near you)" vs. aquel (fem. aquella) "that (over yonder)".
-The Spanish pronouns derive, respectively, from Latin iste ipse accu-ille, where accu- is an emphatic prefix derived from eccum "behold (it!)" (still vigorous in Italy as Ecco!
-'Behold!'), possibly with influence from atque "and".
+The Spanish pronouns derive, respectively, from Latin iste, ipse and accu-ille, where accu- is an emphatic prefix derived from eccum "behold (it!)" (still vigorous in Italy as Ecco!
+"Behold!"), possibly with influence from atque "and".